htim327/NonHermitianDriving/docs/source/LocalizationByEntanglement.rst

    LSquared = 2*Li*Lj;
    % Iterate over all of the sites of the system. for i = 1:(LSquared)
-       % Generate a random number that is drawn between -W and W. candy = -chaos + 2*chaos*rand;
+       % Generate a random number that is drawn between -W and W with
+       % W being defined by chaos.
+       candy = -chaos + 2*chaos*rand;
        % Use the random number to apply a random on-site potential ioph(i) = candy;